Destination Space Camp

 - Become familiar with remote sensing and its various applications for earth systems research and applied sciences

-- Learn about satellite sensors and electrical engineering to create a ThinSat – a small satellite the size of two cell phones
+- Learn about satellite sensors and electrical engineering and create a ThinSat – a small satellite the size of two cell phones

-- Get hands-on experience communicating with remote sensing instruments and receiving data as they launch their own ThinSats using drones and weather balloons
+- Get hands-on experience using remote sensing instruments and receiving data as they launch their own ThinSats with drones and weather balloons

-- Use remote sensing data for an applied project and present their results to recent and past NASA and NOAA employees
+- Use remote sensing data for an applied project and present their results to current and past NASA and NOAA employees

 L. DeWayne Cecil, Ph.D